Galapagos Summer Program

 Day 7: Flight to Quito and overnight in our guesthouse outside the city.

 Day 8: Morning flight back to the United States.

 (Please note, the Galapagos travel industry is heavily regulated and this itinerary has been customized and reserved for Sustainable Summer through a Galapagos-based tour provider that specializes in student travel.
 However, this itinerary is subject to change based on weather conditions outside the control of Sustainable Summer)

 Similar to almost all student travel programs in the Galapagos, we do not use cruise-based accommodations.
-There are some budget cruise options available, but you get what you pay for.
-Budget cruises do not have a very good reputation for providing a high-level of value and a land-based tour of the Galapagos is a terrific option for travelers that don’t have $5 – $6000 to spend on a Galapagos cruise.
+There are some budget cruise options available, but you get what you pay for and we prefer land-based accommodations for superior comfort and quality at student travel prices.
+Budget cruises do NOT have a very good reputation for providing a high-level of value whereas a land-based tour of the Galapagos is a terrific option for travelers that don’t have $6000 to spend on a Galapagos cruise.

-We will base out of pleasant, family-run hotels on San Cristobal and Santa Cruz and utlize boats for day trips and excursions.
+Instead, we will base out of pleasant, locally-run hotels on San Cristobal and Santa Cruz and utilize boats for day trips and excursions.

 The Galapagos has a well-developed tourism industry and a variety of food will be available during the program, from ‘comida tipica’ to western fare.
 Vegans and vegetarians shouldn’t have any problems.